igoradamenko/figma-search-extension/README.md

 It's possible to change this shortcut in your browser's settings.

+**Sometimes shortcut does not work right after installation** and you have to reassign it manually in your browser's settings.

 ### Keyboard navigation

 Any key that you press while extension's popup is focused will be sent into its search field.